Soulforce Board of Directors

 He holds an undergraduate degree in International Relations and History from William Jewell College, a Master of Public Policy degree from Pepperdine University, and a graduate certificate in Arabic from the Arab Academy in Cairo.
 A Missouri man through and through, Christopher was born in Kansas City, MO and was raised in the rural town of Peculiar, MO.
 He is currently settled in our nations capital of Washington, D.C.

-Ellen Chademana is Soulforce’s newest board member.
-It’s only through a harrowing struggle as an LGBT activist in her home country of Zimbabwe that she came to be in the United States.
+Ellen Chademana came to Soulforce’s board through a harrowing struggle as an activist in her home country of Zimbabwe that she came to be in the United States.

 Ellen was an employee of GALZ, Gays and Lesbians of Zimbabwe, in the capital city of Harare.
 The LGBT community support center is under constant surveillance and harassment from the regime of Robert Mugabe, the 88 year-old authoritarian president of the southern African country.
 Mugabe has famously, and repeatedly, called gays and lesbians “worse than pigs and dogs” in various public forums and in the state-controlled media.
 Because of this official government sanction of hatred of LGBT people, homophobia is rampant in the state and local media and among influential religious leaders in the country.